pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 # Defining dependencies and products

-Tasks have dependencies and products that you must define to run your tasks.
+Define task dependencies and products to run your tasks.

-Defining dependencies and products also serves another purpose.
-By analyzing them, pytask determines the order to run the tasks.
+Defining dependencies and products also determines task execution order.

 This tutorial offers you different interfaces.
-If you are comfortable with type annotations or are not afraid to try them, look at the `Python 3.10+` or `3.9` tabs.
+For type annotations, see the `Python 3.10+` or `3.9` tabs.
 You find a tutorial on type hints {doc}`here <../type_hints>`.

 If you want to avoid type annotations for now, look at the tab named `produces`.